-- PPC (pay per click): PPC also known as CPC (cost per click) is an online ad that users pay when they click.
+- PPC (pay per click): PPC, also known as CPC (cost per click), is an online ad that users pay for when they click.

-- RankBrain: This is Google’s current updated algorithm that processes relevant search results.
+- RankBrain: This is Google’s updated algorithm that processes relevant search results.

 - Site map: A site map is a list of all the pages available on your website.